chayapan/thesis/1.0 Data Acquisition/README.md

+## Reseach Data

-All data use in this project will be stored in dataset/ folder.
+All data use in this project are stored in dataset/ folder.

 dataset/historical/*.csv are processed files